Taking responsibility of your Travel Insurance cover

 You must remember: The onus is on you

-When you enter a travel insurance policy with Fast Cover, there is an onus on you to comply with your Duty of Disclosure.
+When you enter a travel insurance policy with Fast Cover, there is an onus on you to comply with your Your Duty to take reasonable care not to make a Misrepresentation.

-If you fail to comply to your Duty of Disclosure, Fast Cover is entitled to reduce our liability under the contract.
+If you fail to comply to Your Duty to take reasonable care not to make a Misrepresentation, Fast Cover is entitled to reduce our liability under the contract.
 If the non-disclosure is fraudulent, then we may have the option of voiding the contract.
 If your claim or policy is found to be fraudulent, Fast Cover may also exercise its right to void the policy and cancel it. **

 What you must tell us: